Artificial Intelligence Governance for New Zealand Government Agencies

 Across Every Level of New Zealand Government

-Different agency types face different governance pressures.
-Central government departments operate under Cabinet expectations.
+Different organisations face different governance pressures.
+Central government departments operate under Cabinet expectations and the Te Kawa Mataaho Public Service Commission.
 Local councils answer directly to ratepayers.
 Crown entities have their own accountability structures.
-We tailor our approach to your specific context.
+We tailor our approach to your specific context, ensuring that AI governance integrates with your existing decision-making processes rather than creating a parallel bureaucracy.

 Central Government Departments

 Ministries and departments with direct Cabinet accountability.
-Subject to Public Service AI Framework expectations and all-of-government procurement rules.
+Subject to Public Service AI Framework expectations, Algorithm Charter commitments, and all-of-government procurement rules.
+We address the intersection of Ministerial responsibility and operational AI deployment.

 Local Government and Councils

 Auckland Council, Wellington City Council, and regional councils deploying AI for resource consenting, transport planning, and citizen services.
-Accountable to ratepayers and local communities.
+Accountable to ratepayers and local communities, including mana whenua.
+We incorporate both local government accountability requirements and community engagement obligations.

 Crown Entities and SOEs

-Organisations like Te Whatu Ora (Health NZ), education institutions, and state-owned enterprises navigating AI governance within their sector-specific regulatory environments.
+Organisations like Te Whatu Ora (Health New Zealand), education institutions, and state-owned enterprises navigating AI governance within their sector-specific regulatory environments.
+Each entity faces distinct compliance pressures, from the Health Information Privacy Code to education sector standards, that demand tailored governance solutions.

 What We Deliver for Government Agencies

-Practical tools that integrate with your existing processes.
+Practical tools and strategies that integrate with your existing processes.
 Not abstract frameworks that sit on a shelf.
+Every deliverable reflects the specific requirements of New Zealand's public sector governance landscape.

 Framework Implementation Plan